 print(slope)

-of one element each.
+In contrast to the matrix multiplication approach where the coefficient matrix is an array of two elements, both elements are now got in two different arrays of one element each.
 If comparing both approaches, both intercept and slope should be exactly the same.
 The coefficient matrix from the previous tutorial was the following:

 As seen from both pictures, we notice that both coefficients (intercept and slope) are exactly the same.
 This means we did a great job making the linear regression!
 Finally, let's establish the linear relationship and plot it.